bacalhau-project/docs.bacalhau.org/docs/getting-started/architecture.md

 # Architecture

 Bacalhau is a peer-to-peer network of nodes that allows for decentralized communication between computers.
-Each node in the network has two components: a **requestor** component and a **compute** component.
+Each node in the network has two components: a **requester** component and a **compute** component.

 ![image](../../static/img/architecture/architecture-purpose.jpeg 'Bacalhau Architecture')